squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/MultiSelectParameter.md

 In addition to the static methods specified on this page, see the [Parameter] page for details on the **CreateFromSource** factory methods.

 For MultiSelectParameter in particular:
-- The **data_source** argument of the **CreateFromSource** factory method must be a [MultiSelectDataSource](../data_sources/MultiSelectDataSource)
+- The **data_source** argument of the **CreateFromSource** factory method must be a [SelectDataSource](../data_sources/SelectDataSource)

 ### Create

-Creates the configurations for a multi-select parameter by providing a list of the parameter option objects, and adds it to an abstract pool of parameter configurations.
+Creates the configurations for a multi-select parameter by providing a list of the parameter option objects, and adds it to a pool of parameter configurations that datasets can pick from.

 **Required Arguments:**